 “Unfortunately cancer intervened, and she passed at the age of 79,” Jeff said.

 He remembers his grandmother still actively involved with the children of the community through her final illness.
 “She taught a kindergarten class at the local church in Hatteras until her death,” he said.

 The community spirit was always there, and was passed down from mother to daughter.
 Inez instilled in her daughter, Josephine, the same love of learning and independent spirit.

 “My mom was big into education.
-She started out at Greenville (SC) Women’s College.
+She started out at Greensboro Women’s College.
 Then she went to UNC.
 Went to their journalism school,” Jeff said.
 “Worked at the (Elizabeth City) Daily Advance before she came home and married her childhood sweetheart, my dad.”

 The Inez Daniels Austin Scholarship, funded through a perpetual endowment by the Outer Banks Community Foundation since 1983, was the Community Foundation’s first scholarship and one their first permanent endowments.
 It was started by Josephine and her family: sisters Sybil Skakle and Ramona Hunter, and sister-in-law Ruby Moser.

 The scholarship, though, predates the Community Foundation.
 Research has found the first Inez Daniels Austin Scholarship was a $200 award given in 1976.
 By moving the scholarship to the Community Foundation to manage as a perpetual endowment fund, the family was assured there will always be a scholarship to award.

 Already one of the more generous Outer Banks scholarships, a bequest from Josephine Oden, who passed away in July of 2017, will add substantially to the endowment.